-The curriculum is designed to enable you to develop the necessary level of subject knowledge to start your career as a Biomedical Scientist.
+The curriculum is designed to enable you to develop the necessary level of knowledge of Biological Sciences suitable for a career as a scientist.
 In Level 4, you will study normal human biology plus some microbiology and immunology at the level of the molecule, gene, cell, organ and organism.
 Laboratory sessions, run in conjunction with the theoretical components, will give you the opportunity to enhance your understanding of particular topics.
-You will develop basic laboratory skills, alongside qualitative and quantitative data handling / interpretation.
+You will be introduced to basic laboratory skills, alongside qualitative and quantitative data handling / interpretation.
 You will also develop your key skills during Level 4 and you will start to develop a progress file.
 You will be encouraged to develop a reflective attitude to your learning and develop numerical, written and oral communication, IT and group working skills.

-In Level 5, the curriculum continues to concentrate on core areas of Biomedical Science, in particular, the laboratory disciplines.
-You will start to examine the processes that disrupt normal human biological function and so cause disease.
+In Level 5, the curriculum will examine the processes that disrupt normal human biological function and so cause disease.
 You will also explore the methods used to diagnose and treat disease.
 You will also develop personal transferable skills and reflect on how these will prepare you for the working environment.
 You will be encouraged to self-evaluate your skills and identify and address areas for improvement.
 In Level 5 you will increase your depth of knowledge and laboratory and data handling skills and will develop autonomy in your learning by producing individual and group work and take increasing responsibility for achieving the learning outcomes of your modules and level of study.
 Case studies and workshop material in Level 5 provides an opportunity for interaction with each other, discussion, debate and assimilation of ideas.

-In Level 6 the curriculum continues to allow you to develop your knowledge and understanding of human disease and you will study in depth a range of current research informed topics in Biomedical Science.
+In Level 6 the curriculum continues to allow you to develop your knowledge and understanding of human disease and you will study in depth a range of current research informed topics in Biological Sciences.
 You will gain an appreciation of: the pathogenic mechanisms (endogenous and exogenous) associated with the development, progression, manifestation and complications of disease in human beings; a range of diseases which affect particular organs/tissues and the accompanying changes in biochemistry, morphology and physiology, both locally and systemically; the laboratory diagnosis and management of a range of human diseases.

-Ethics / COSHH, health and safety training and Good Laboratory Practice are addressed throughout the programme in the BIO4001M Professional Skills for Biomedical Sciences, BIO5001M Research and Analytical Methods and BIO6001M Research Project modules.
-A viva voce in BIO5001M Research and Analytical Methods and BIO6005M Pharmacology and Toxicology modules prepare you for analogous situations after graduation, in either further study or in job interviews.
+Ethics / COSHH, health and safety training and Good Laboratory Practice are addressed throughout the programme in the BIO4001M Personal and Professional Development, BIO5001M Research and Analytical Methods and BIO6000M Research Project modules and through the work placed logbook.
+A viva voce in BIO5001M Research and Analytical Methods and BIO6005M Pharmacology and Toxicology modules prepare you for analogous situations, including the end point assessment.
 You will also be given 'live briefs' to work on and then discuss with visiting practitioners and lecturers to gain insight into real life issues and work-based learning in a variety of employment settings and develop your own professional standards.

 You will also continue to reflect upon ways to improve your own learning and performance and to develop autonomous learning skills.
-Laboratory work along with the research project will allow you to improve your data handling and critical interpretation skills and increase the autonomy with which you can apply them.
+Laboratory sessions along with the research project will allow you to improve your data handling and critical interpretation skills and increase the autonomy with which you can apply them.
 You will be expected to take increasing responsibility for your own learning, organisation and planning of academic and laboratory work, as well as group and individual outcomes.
 Throughout the curriculum you will have the opportunity to develop the skills associated with biomedical laboratory practice, professional standards and the importance of quality control and quality assurance.